Are we the best? Find out!

 How does it work?

 WebVal™ is an email based system.
-You download the basic data from your servicing system, email it to CMB and receive all reports by return email, generally within 48 hours.
+You download the basic data from your servicing system, email it (or upload it to our secure server) to CMB and receive all reports by return email, generally within 48 hours.

 See WebVal Frequently Asked Questions FAQ